ninjacoderz/gameprograming/gameobjects/Readme.md

 # Because we need to build SDL_image, then we need to make install SDL
 Modify the SDL_image build is hard, so temporary need make install SDL3 to make the things easier.

+# To build with cmake
+cd build
+cmake --build .